Portland Ketamine Clinic is OPEN accepting new patients!

 How do I become a new patient today?

 Fill out this fast and easy form

-At our clinic here in Portland, Oregon our board certified anesthesiologists provide ketamine infusions to relieve depression, PTSD and CRPS/RSD.
+At our clinic here in Portland, Oregon our board certified anesthesiologists provide ketamine infusions to relieve depression, PTSD and CRPS/RSD, OCD and Bipolar Disorder.

 Ketamine is an FDA approved anesthetic drug that has been used in hospitals worldwide since the 1960’s.
 In the last few years numerous articles in medical journals have shown efficacy in using ketamine in sub-anesthetic doses to treat depression and some chronic pain syndromes.
 See LINKS to read articles.